James Hedley: GB3 Championship

-He remained with VRD by Arden for the opening two rounds of the 2024 GB3 Championship, acting as a replacement for Nikita Johnson, who was yet to reach the minimum age requirement to compete in the GB3 Championship.
+Hedley remained with VRD by Arden for the opening two rounds of the 2024 GB3 Championship, acting as a replacement for Nikita Johnson, who was yet to reach the minimum age requirement to compete in the GB3 Championship.

 Formula Regional

 2023

 Following the 2023 Formula Regional season, Hedley participated in multiple post-season tests with RPM.
 These tests never amounted to a race seat.

 2024

 Hedley was linked to the Monolite Racing team during the 2024 pre-season and was due to test and race with them until they withdrew from the championship shortly before the season's start.

 2025

 Hedley joined PHM Racing from round 3 onwards, in the Formula Regional Middle East Championship.

+2026

+After a year of absence from racing, Hedley made a one-off appearance in Eurocup-3 with Double R Racing during the Silverstone round.

 FIA Formula 3 Championship

 2024

 In May 2024, Hedley made his FIA Formula 3 debut following a late call-up to race in the Monaco round, replacing Matías Zagazeta who was recovering from appendicitis.

 2025

 Hedley made his debut in the 2025 FIA Formula 3 season with AIX Racing, replacing Javier Sagrera for round three from Imola and onwards.
-During the opening lap of the Monaco sprint race, Hedley was involved in a collision with Ivan Domingues which inflicted a hand injury; this caused him to miss the feature race.
+During the opening lap of the Monaco sprint race, he was involved in a collision with Ivan Domingues which inflicted a hand injury; this caused him to miss the feature race.
 The injury also caused him to miss the following round in Barcelona, and he was replaced by José Garfias.
 Hedley was replaced for the final round in Monza by Fernando Barrichello.
 A few days later however, he would return to the championship with Van Amersfoort Racing, replacing Santiago Ramos.